 Investments.
 Investments are generally carried at fair value.
 The fair value of all debt and equity securities with a readily determinable fair value is based on quotations from major securities exchanges.
-Alternative investments, which are not readily marketable, are carried at the estimated fair values provided by the investment managers.
+Alternative investments, which are not readily marketable, are carried at fair value based on net asset value (NAV) estimates as a practical expedient provided by the investment managers.
 The University reviews and evaluates the values provided by the investment managers and agrees with the valuation methods and assumptions used in determining the fair value of the alternative investments.
 Those estimated fair values may differ significantly from the values that would have been used had a ready market for these securities existed.

 Investments under long-term strategies are considered noncurrent.
 Short-term investments consist primarily of cash equivalents and fixed income vehicles which management has identified as available to meet the day-to-day obligations of the University.
-Cash equivalents included in short-term investments are excluded from the beginning and ending cash amounts on the Statements of Cash Flows.
+Cash equivalents included in short-term investments are excluded from the beginning and ending cash amounts on the Statement of Cash Flows.

 Inventories.
-Inventories are carried at the lower of cost or market value and are reflected in other current assets on the University's Statements of Net Position.
-Consumable inventories, consisting of expendable materials and supplies, are generally valued using the weighted-average method.
+Inventories are carried at the lower of cost or fair value and are reflected in other current assets on the University's Statements of Net Position.
+Consumable inventories, consisting of expendable materials and supplies, are generally valued using the weighted-average cost method.
 Merchandise inventories are generally valued using the first-in, first-out method.

 Capital Assets.
-Land, buildings, equipment, library materials and intangibles are stated at cost or, if acquired by gift, at fair market value at the date of the gift, less accumulated depreciation and amortization.
+Land, buildings, equipment, library materials and intangibles are stated at cost or, if acquired by gift, at fair value at the date of the gift, less accumulated depreciation and amortization.
 Right of use leased and subscription assets are stated at the present value of payments expected to be made during the lease term, less accumulated amortization.
 Additions, replacements, major repairs and renovations are capitalized.
-Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets, generally 15 to 50 years for building components, 20 to 50 years for infrastructure and land improvements, 5 to 7 years for equipment, 15 years for library materials, and 3 to 15 years for intangibles.
+Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets, generally 10 to 75 years for building components, 5 to 50 years for infrastructure and land improvements, 3 to 20 years for equipment, 15 years for library materials, and 3 to 20 years for intangibles.

-Interest incurred on capital asset-related debt was \$111.1 million and \$109.3 million for the years ended June 30, 2023 and 2022, respectively.
+Interest expense incurred on capital asset-related debt was \$104.7 million for the year ended June 30, 2024.